Pauline Hamill

-Pauline Hamill (born 18 December 1971) is a Scottish former female international football forward who retired in 2011 while playing for Celtic in the Scottish Women's Premier League.
+Pauline Hamill (born 18 December 1971) is a Scottish football coach and former international footballer, who currently serves as the head coach of Afghan Women United.
+She retired in 2011 while playing for Celtic in the Scottish Women's Premier League.
 A left–sided winger or forward, Hamill enjoyed a long career at club level with spells in Iceland and England.

 Hamill made her senior Scotland debut in 1992 and amassed 141 appearances.
 She was the first woman to reach 100 caps for Scotland and her total was the highest by any Scottish player, male or female, at the time of her retirement.

 Club career

 Brought up in Airdrie, Hamill played for Craigburn Boys U-12s and Coltness Ladies before commencing her senior career with 13 years at Cumbernauld Ladies.

 Playing for Stenhousemuir in 1999–00, Hamill failed to score in a 9–0 Scottish Women's Cup final win over Clyde.

 After switching to Kilmarnock Ladies, Hamill spent the 2001 summer season in Iceland with ÍBV and scored 16 goals in the Úrvalsdeild.
 Back with Kilmarnock for the following season, Hamill scored in the Ayrshire club's 2-0 Women's Scottish Cup final win over local rivals Ayr United.

 Hamill then joined Hibernian Ladies and, in July 2004, made her debut in European club competition with the Hibees.
 In summer 2005 Hamill signed for English Premier League team Doncaster Rovers Belles, where she impressed as a goalscoring midfielder.
 After a short spell back with Hibernian, Hamill returned to England in January 2008 and finished 2007–08 with Blackburn Rovers Ladies.

-Hamill joined Spartans Women ahead of the 2010 Scottish Women's Premier League season.
+Hamill joined Spartans ahead of the 2010 Scottish Women's Premier League season.
 She had been playing for Celtic in the intervening period.
 Hamill returned to Celtic for season 2011.